wahyd4/aria2-ariang-x-docker-compose/README.en.md

 ## Get your downloaded files
   In docker-compose, we used `/data` as the docker volumn folder to storage all kinds of files.
 So you can find your files in `/data`

+## Questions

+  * Have no rights to manage the files you downloaded?
+Considering using `root` user to run docker program.
+Please refer: <https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo>
 ## Just want to a standalone image?(e.g. Running in Synology NAS)
   ```bash
     docker run --rm  -p 8000:80  -p 6800:6800 -v ~/data/:/data wahyd4/aria2-ui